 The history of Pharmacogenetics may well date back to 510 B.C. when Pythagoras established a link between the eating of fava beans to the development of hemolytic anemia.
 This observation was later tested with modern scientific equipment and it was found that certain people, usually males, lack an enzyme which is involved in the stability of the red blood cell membrane.
 This deficiency is further exaggerated by the consumption of fava beans, confirming Pythagoras's initial observations.

 The label's information contains the identification of biomarkers – the primary measurable indicators associated with a patient’s specific condition.
 The labels also identify targeted drug therapy specific for that genetic abnormality as well as list the genetic variations which may influence how a drug is metabolized or broken down in the body and is likely to cause a significant adverse event.
 The Clinical Pharmacogenetics Implementation Consortium or CPIC has created a searchable list of all medications with known pharmacogenetic implications and prescribing guidelines that can be found here.
-The most common types of drugs affected by genetic variation include, but are not limited to, anti-depressants, anti-viral agents, anti-fungal agents, antibiotics and anti-platelet medications.

 How does pharmacogenetics work?

 The cytochrome P450 system are a family of enzymes found throughout the body which are responsible for the synthesis and metabolism of various molecules and chemicals within the cell, most notably including the active ingredient of most drugs.
-Common variations - known as polymorphisms - in the genes that determine cytochrome P450 enzyme activity can affect the function of the enzymes.
+Common variations - known as polymorphisms - in the genes that determine cytochrome P450 enzyme activity may affect the function of the enzymes.
 These are most commonly seen in the breakdown or metabolism of medication.
-Drugs can be metabolized quickly or slowly.
+Drugs may be metabolized quickly or slowly.
 If a cytochrome P450 enzyme metabolizes a drug slowly, the drug remains active longer and a lower dose is needed to get the desired effect whereas normal doses may cause toxicity.
-Cytochrome P450 enzymes, particularly CYP3A4/5, CYP2C9, CYP2C19 and CYP2D6, are responsible for approximately 70% of drug metabolism in the body.
-Additionally, there are other genes outside of the cytochrome-p450 system that affect drug metabolism and as a result - a patients response to medications.
+Cytochrome P450 enzymes, particularly CYP2C9, CYP2C19, and CYP2D6, are responsible for approximately 70% of drug metabolism in the body.
+Additionally, there are other genes outside of the cytochrome-p450 system that affect drug metabolism and as a result - a patient’s response to medications.

 Pharmacogenetic testing is primarily concerned with variations in enzymes that affect drug metabolism.